AndrewWPhillips/eggql/README.md

 1. coding errors that cause initial setup to fail, in which case `MustRun()` will panic
 2. errors in the query that will result in an error response being returned to the client

-It is common to initially make lots of coding mistakes when creating structs, their fields, their metadata (graphql tag), enums, etc.  Instaed of getting a panic when you using `MustRun()` you can get the error returned by using object returned from `eggql.New()`, then adding the query and mutation structs as well as enums, then call the `GetHandler()` method.
+It is common to initially make lots of coding mistakes when creating structs, their fields, their metadata (graphql tag), enums, etc.  Instead of getting a panic, when using `MustRun()`, you can take the return value of `eggql.New()`, add the query and mutation structs as well as enums, then call the `GetHandler()` method which will return an error if there is a problem.
 You can also call `GetSchema()` to view the GraphQL schema that **eggql*** has generated.
 Here's an example:

 ```Go
 package main